This page lists requirements for deploying AM servers:

 Ensure that the

-For up-to-date information about the software requirements for this version, see Before you install.
+Refer to Requirements in the Release notes for up-to-date information about the software requirements for this version.